scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Number of pods and Kubernetes worker nodes

-To ensure that the Kubernetes cluster has high availability, you should use at least three worker nodes in three availability zones and deploy at least three pods.
+To ensure that the Kubernetes cluster has high availability, you should use at least three worker nodes and deploy at least three pods spread across the worker nodes.
+You can see the [sample configurations](../conf/scalardb-cluster-custom-values-indirect-mode.yaml) of `podAntiAffinity` for making three pods spread across the worker nodes.

+{% capture notice--info %}
+**Note**

+If you place the worker nodes in different availability zones (AZs), you can survive an AZ failure.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Worker node specifications